In-system programming: History

-Starting from the early 1990s an important technological evolution in the architecture of the microcontrollers was witnessed.
-At first, they were realized in two possible solutions: with OTP (one-time programmable) or with EPROM memories.
-In these technologies, memory-erasing process requires the chip to be exposed to ultraviolet light through a specific window above the package.
+Starting from the early 1990s, an important technological evolution in the architecture of the microcontrollers was witnessed.
+At first, they were realized in two possible solutions: with one-time programmable (OTP) or with EPROM memories.
+For EPROM, a memory-erasing process requires the chip to be exposed to ultraviolet light through a specific window above the package.
 In 1993 Microchip Technology introduced the first microcontroller with EEPROM memory: the PIC16C84.
 EEPROM memories can be electrically erased.
 This feature allowed to lower the realization costs by removing the erasing window above the package and initiate in-system programming technology.
 With ISP flashing process can be performed directly on the board at the end of the production process.
 This evolution gave the possibility to unify the programming and functional test phase and in production environments and to start the preliminary production of the boards even if the firmware development has not yet been completed.
 This way it was possible to correct bugs or to make changes at a later time.
 In the same year, Atmel developed the first microcontroller with flash memory, easier and faster to program and with much longer life cycle compared to EEPROM memories.

 Microcontrollers that support ISP are usually provided with pins used by the serial communication peripheral to interface with the programmer, a flash/EEPROM memory and the circuitry used to supply the voltage necessary to program the microcontroller.
 The communication peripheral is in turn connected to a programming peripheral which provides commands to operate on the flash or EEPROM memory.

-When designing electronic boards for ISP programming it’s necessary to take into account some guidelines to have a programming phase as reliable as possible.
+When designing electronic boards for ISP programming, it’s necessary to take into account some guidelines to have a programming phase as reliable as possible.
 Some microcontrollers with a low number of pins share the programming lines with the I/O lines.
-This could be a problem if the necessary precautions are not taken into account in the design of the board; the device can suffer the damage of the I/O components during the programming.
+This can be a problem if the necessary precautions are not taken into account in the design of the board; the device can suffer the damage of the I/O components during the programming.
 Moreover, it’s important to connect the ISP lines to high impedance circuitry both to avoid a damage of the components by the programmer and because the microcontroller often cannot supply enough current to pilot the line.
-Many microcontrollers need a dedicated RESET line to enter in the Programming Mode.
-It is necessary to pay attention to current supplied for line driving and to check for presence of watchdogs connected to the RESET line that can generate an unwanted reset and, so, to lead a programming failure.
+Many microcontrollers need a dedicated reset line to enter in the programming mode.
+It is necessary to pay attention to current supplied for line driving and to check for presence of watchdogs connected to the reset line that can generate an unwanted reset and, so, to lead a programming failure.
 Moreover, some microcontrollers need a higher voltage to enter in Programming Mode and, hence, it’s necessary to check that this value it’s not attenuated and that this voltage is not forwarded to others components on the board.